JonathanDLTran/JonathanDLTran/README.md

 ### Hi there 👋, I'm Jonathan!

-I am a recent graduate of Cornell University, interested in programming languages, particularly type systems and compilers.
+I am interested in programming languages, particularly type systems and compilers.
 I am very curious to learn more about new ideas from compilers, such as search-based compilation techniques.

 <!--
 I would like to learn more about operating systems, build a Chocopy compiler, and create a unique flashcard system using Django.